c4rt0/tradegame.org/README.md

 #### A. MongoDB Database

 1. Navigate to the root directory (where the three directories backend, database and frontend are present) or start your existing MongoDB server
+2. Make sure you have MongoDB installed on your machine and system variable path is set correctly.
+   More information on MongoDB installation you can find [HERE, on my github pages](https://c4rt0.github.io/Fedora/)
-2. Start MongoDB server
+3. Start MongoDB server

 ```bash
 mongod --dbpath=database
 ```

-3. The MongoDB server will be hosted at its default port 27017
+4. The MongoDB server will be hosted at its default port 27017

 #### B. Python/FastAPI Backend